calydia/blog-forestry-gatsby/src/pages/posts/unintentionally-teaching-cats-funny-habits.md

   will start behaving rather wild.
 I originally thought she didn't do this on purpose but once or twice I have given her more space and she couldn't lean on the keys anymore.
 And then I heard a snort.
-So this lady is doing this on purpose after all!</p><h2>Habits that they've taught each other or they've picked up&nbsp;on their own</h2><p>Lumia has always liked to bite toilet brushes.
+So this lady is doing this on purpose after all!</p><h2>Habits that they've taught each other or they've picked up on their own</h2><p>Lumia has always liked to bite toilet brushes.
 I suppose she uses them to brush her teeth.
   She doesn't eat dry food at all so she doesn't have many tools at her disposal.
   She does also like to press her teeth through some packing materials that seem to feel nice against her teeth.
 But back to the toilet brushes.
 Disgusting habit, right?